MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 - Anyone can generate new respondent account using following survey URL: `survey-app.domain.com/:surveyId/generate-user`.

-- API endpoint is rate limited and protected by Google reCaptcha to minimize the misuses
+- API endpoint is rate limited and protected by captcha to minimize the misuses

 - This is useful for `demo-like` surveys.